- The first month on the job is crucial, and you should spend time learning about the company, its products, processes, and CRM.

 Your journey wouldn’t end by only creating the sales plan.
 You’ll have to even execute it successfully.
 For that, you need to be focused throughout the 90 days.
 Your management should be able to see that you are capable of self-management and achieving goals.

-Define goals during the first week of job
+1. Define goals during the first week of the job

 Without a clear destination, you’ll wander aimlessly in the wilderness.
-You need to have proper performance goals to stay on targets.
-Yes, your manager will develop goals for you to accomplish during your first three months of your new job.
+You need to have proper performance goals to stay on target.
+Yes, your manager will develop goals for you to accomplish during the first three months of your new job.